 An experienced host and interviewer, Will can not only talk about the all aspects of the art world and creativity, but also has a wealth of tales from his time in broadcasting, whether it’s mispronouncing the subject’s name in an obituary, or interviewing superstars from Mick Jagger to Damian Hurst and Meryl Streep.

-Will is the author of a layman’s guide to 150 years of modern art, What Are You Looking At?, as well as Think Like an Artist, a manual to help anyone think creatively, be productive and be fulfilled by work.
+Will is the author of a layman’s guide to 150 years of modern art, What Are You Looking At?, See What You're Missing: 31 Ways Artists Notice the World: and How You Can Too, and Think Like an Artist, a manual to help anyone think creatively, be productive and be fulfilled by work.
 He has also written on the arts for The Times and the Guardian and even wrote and performed a show at the Edinburgh Fringe called Double Art History.

 © Copyright 2024 JLA.
 All rights reserved.